DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 fixture.afterEach( fn(t) )
 ```

-You can also specify initialization and clean-up logic for an individual test by using the `test.before` and `test.after` methods.
+You can also specify initialization and clean-up logic for an individual test by using the `test.before` and `test.after` hooks.

 ```text
 test.before( fn(t) )